mayureshw/feeds2mail/README.md

     expression, if specified, is applied to select the item from the feed.
 For metarsss, it is applied to select rss feeds from a feeds page.

+    urlregex : For feed ot type "url" this regex selects the URLs on the page.

     typ : youtube|rss|metarss, as explained above

     url: In metarss, it is the page of feeds while in rss, it is the RSS feed